 LaVern Gibson Championship Cross-Country Course

 Did you know this course is one of the few purpose-built cross-country courses in the world?
 This top-tier, 250-acre course provides ample space for runners to show off their endurance and speed, and offers a fenced-in, secure area for fans to cheer.
 This natural grass, spectator-friendly course was meticulously designed for viewers to watch the entire race from the spectator section atop of a hill.
-The complex provides accommodations for high school meets and national championship events, and has hosted 15 national championships and six Nike Championships.
+The complex provides accommodations for high school meets and national championship events, and has hosted 16 NCAA’s championships and 13 Nike Championships.
 The facility also has a press-box, parking, seating, restrooms and concessions.

 Sports: Cross country

 Gibson Track and Field on the campus of ISU